prometheus-community/ipmi_exporter/README.md

 ### System event log (SEL) info

-These metrics is only provided if the `sel` collector is enabled (it isn't by default).
+These metrics are only provided if the `sel` collector is enabled (it isn't by default).

 The metric `ipmi_sel_entries_count` contains the current number of entries in